HackFrostNL/dev-bootcamp-v1.0/docs/src/example-portfolio/running-locally.md

 python3 --version
 ```

 3. Create a virtual environment, so you can install packages locally to the project without populating the global python package namespace, and also without needing root to install packages either.
+More info on virtual environments [here](https://realpython.com/python-virtual-environments-a-primer/).

 ```sh
 cd path/to/dev-bootcamp-v1.0/example-portfolio